Name: Candice Brett

 How has your training benefited you so far?

 This programme certainly delivered on my expectations.
-I learnt a lot, specifically in relation to statutory obligations and developing team cohesion, which is key to developing and sustaining the business going forward.
+I learnt a lot, specifically in relation to statutory obligations, Board training and developing team cohesion, which is key to developing and sustaining the business going forward.

 A psychological profiling session proved particularly insightful and allowed me to understand and assess my teams’ behaviours more thoroughly.
 It has allowed me to develop my skills and has provided me with new tools to build highly-effective teams.
 In addition to this, I have had the opportunity to reflect on my own leadership style, and this has taught me to adapt to different personality types to ensure a more effective team result.